-The last section of this article is devoted to the study of the {\it elliptic Kashiwara-Vergne Lie algebra}.
-The definition of this algebra is based on that of the linearized Lie algebra $\lie{lkv}$, differing only from Definition 5$'$ by the denominator appearing in (\ref{Bdenom}), which makes it impossible to express it directly in terms of Lie elements like Definition \ref{pollkv}.
+Our definition of {\it elliptic Kashiwara-Vergne Lie algebra} is based on that of the linearized Lie algebra $\lie{lkrv}$, differing only from Definition \ref{pollkrv} by the denominator appearing in (\ref{Bdenom}), which makes it impossible to express it directly in terms of Lie elements like Definition \ref{pollkrv}.